 The environmental and roadway conditions are viewed as factual observations from a legal perspective.

 Many people are unaware that the police officer’s opinion may or may not come into evidence in a personal injury trial.
-Nevertheless, we recommend people injured in an accident who think another is at fault always call the police and get a crash report.
+Nevertheless, we recommend that people injured in an accident who think another is at fault always call the police and get a crash report.

 Whether the officer’s opinion on the cause of the accident can be used in a personal injury lawsuit depends upon the officer’s qualifications and whether the investigating officer did the necessary work to convince the court that the opinions are trustworthy.